virevolai/safeCOVID/docs/README.md

 But please act quickly, India is a ticking time bomb with cases doubling every 10 days, with less than 0.7 beds per 1000.
 Apple and Google's solution v1 rolls out mid-May, by then, India will likely have in excess of 100k cases.
 And that might be too late.

 My parents are both doctors in India.
-I live in NYC.
-And I do miss walking to my favorite ocoffee shop.
-But none of that matters.
+I live in NYC with two adorable kids.
+And I do miss walking to my favorite coffee shop.
+So yes, I am putting this forth so we build a society we want.

 If this virus has taught us anything, its that the human race is are all very, very connected.